Jobs That Pay You to Travel

 At the end of your 27 months service you will be paid a transition fund of $7,425; after tax.
 In addition, your student loan may be eligible for deferment or better still, for a partial cancellation.

-The benefits of being a Peace Corps Volunteer are the international experience and exposure that you will gain.
-Unlike other jobs that pay you to travel, the Peace Corps works closely with the locals, almost all the time, hence your knowledge and understanding of the local culture (and maybe their language as well) is an asset that is highly sought-after in today's global economy.
+The benefits of working as a Peace Corps Volunteer are the international experience and exposure that you will gain.
+Unlike other jobs that pay you to travel, the Peace Corps works closely with the locals almost all the time, hence your knowledge and understanding of the local culture (and maybe their language as well) is an asset that is highly sought-after in today's global economy.

-That alone is worth more than your monthly salaries!
+That alone is worth more than your monthly salary.